CNK-THA/Urbanice_Application_2022/README.md

 Task 1:
 - Implemented with Node.js
 - SendInBlue service (note that there may be delays in email received due to Free plan)
-- Jwt token authorisation with Auth0
+- Jwt token authorisation with Auth0 (Note that for simplicity, Task 1 and 2 will share the same token)

 | Task 1 - Test Cases | Result  |  |
 | :---:   | :-: | :-: |